 When Independence Becomes Isolation

-At first glance, cutting people off can look like strength.
+At first glance, cutting someone off can look like strength.
 It can even feel like a relief—no guilt, no regrets, just a clean break — in fact, you feel better without them.
 But beneath that relief often lies something much deeper: an inability to navigate the complexities of human relationships.
-True strength isn’t in severing ties when there is conflict; it’s in learning to sit with discomfort, to communicate, to repair, and to grow within relationships instead of running from them.

-When Cutting People Off Becomes a Pattern
+When Going No-Contact Becomes a Pattern

 Here’s what a chronic pattern of cutting people off can signal: